Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Introduction

-Leveraging our comprehensive dataset, we propose OmniDFA (Omni Detector and Few-shot Attributor), an innovative framework that simultaneously addresses authenticity detection and open-set few-shot identification.
-We adopt a dual-path architecture that captures image characteristics from both low-level and high-level perspectives to effectively capture fine-grained details while maintaining global representations.
-We employ supervised contrastive learning \citep{scl12} to effectively isolate and quantify model-specific biases.
-This approach encourages the learning of a more comprehensive forgery subspace that incorporates shared fake features, thereby improving generalization capability.
-To constrain the position of authentic data within the feature space, we specifically process the real images by employing center loss \citep{centerloss13} to establish a compact centroid and learning a decision boundary that optimally encloses the data.

-Experimental results show that OmniDFA achieves state-of-the-art performance on our proposed OmniFake dataset, surpassing previous method by $5.83$\% in authenticity detection accuracy.
-Additionally, it exhibits robust zero-shot detection performance across various benchmarks, confirming the generalizability and effectiveness of our approach.
+Leveraging our comprehensive dataset, we propose OmniDFA (Omni Detector and Few-shot Attributor), an innovative framework that simultaneously addresses AIGI detection and open-set few-shot attribution.
+We adopt a dual-path architecture that extracts image characteristics from both low-level and high-level perspectives to effectively capture fine-grained details while maintaining global representations.
+We integrate supervised contrastive learning \cite{scl12} with center loss \cite{centerloss13} to simultaneously address both the attribution and detection tasks.
+Experimental results show that OmniDFA achieves state-of-the-art performance on our proposed OmniFake dataset, surpassing previous methods by $2.03$\% in $5$-way attribution and $5.83$\% in AIGI detection.
+Additionally, it exhibits robust zero-shot detection performance on GenImage \cite{genimage1} and Chameleon \cite{aide57}, confirming the generalizability and effectiveness of our approach.

-Our contributions are summarized as follows: \begin{itemize} \item We establish open-set few-shot identification as a previously unexplored task for evaluating model generalization, which better matches practical constraints.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce the new task of few-shot attribution, which leverages limited samples to identify unseen generators in an open-set scenario.

-\item We construct the OmniFake dataset, a large-scale, class-aware synthetic image dataset that enables in-depth study of model-specific patterns for image attribution.
+\item We construct the OmniFake dataset, a large-scale, well-categorized synthetic image dataset that enables in-depth study of model-specific patterns for image attribution.

-\item We propose OmniDFA, a novel AIGI analyzer that integrates authenticity detection with open-set source identification in a cohesive framework.
+\item We propose OmniDFA, a novel framework integrating AIGI detection with few-shot attribution, establishing a strong baseline with broad applicability. \end{itemize}

-\item Extensive experiments demonstrate the effectiveness of our OmniDFA, which significantly outperforms current state-of-the-art methods in both detection and attribution tasks. \end{itemize}